ais-open/ASC/readme.md

     b.
 After the app is created, copy the ApplicationID
     c.
 Go to Settings -> Keys, and add a new Password, by specifying the Description and Expiration, and click Save
     d.
 Make sure to copy the key value.
     e.
 The ApplicationID and the Password (key value) will go in the appSettings of the Azure webapp
-3. SendGrid
-    a.
-Create a new SendGrid account
-    b.
-After the SendGrid account is created, go to Management portal (<https://app.sendgrid.com/)>
-    c.
-Go to Settings -> API Keys, and Create an API Key
-    d.
-Note down the API Key.
-This will go in the appSettings of the Azure webapp